KWFredShi/KWFredShi.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am Kaiwen Shi, currently a rising senior at Vanderbilt University.
+I am Kaiwen Shi, a graduate of Vanderbilt University.
 I am interested in general mathematics and how it manifests in machine learning algorithms.
-I am now learning optimal transport theory with Dr.Soheil Kolouri.

-The website now is still preliminary.
-Ignore everything in the projects and publictions sections as they are only templates.
+I am also particularly interested in how machine learning and deep learning could benefit biomedical researches such as drug discovery.
+I have been working with Dr. Soheil Kolouri and Dr. Akram Aldroubi on Optimal Transport Theory.

+If you want to see more on my personal bio, please visit <a href='https://www.linkedin.com/in/kaiwenshi121381/'>my LinkedIn page.
 Contact me anytime.